Remortgaging For Home Improvements

 Is remortgaging the right thing to do?

-• There may still be early repayment charges incurred if your current deal has not yet reached its completion
+- While you can remortgage whenever you want, you might incur early repayment charges if your current deal has not yet reached its completion

 With this in mind, it’s important to consider all the options before reaching a final decision.

-If you have enough equity in your property, are eligible for a remortgage and won’t be stung by heavy early repayment charges, refinancing might be a good choice for you, but it isn’t the only way to raise money for home improvements and it’s important to consider all options.
+If you have enough equity in your property, are eligible for a remortgage, and won’t be stung by heavy early repayment charges, refinancing might be a good choice for you.
+However, it isn’t the only way to raise money for home improvements, and it’s important to consider all options.

 If you’re unable to remortgage or would prefer not to, for whatever reason, here are some potential alternatives that you could speak to your broker about…